DataDog/documentation/content/en/monitors/create/types/composite.md

 Consider a composite monitor `C` that consists of two individual monitors with the condition `A || B`.
 Creating a downtime on the composite monitor will suppress notifications from `C` only.

-In case monitor `A` or monitor `B` notify services or teams as well in their respective monitor configurations, the downtime on the composite alone does not mute any notifications caused by them.
-To achieve this, one or more downtimes on the underlying monitors are needed.
+If monitor `A` or monitor `B` notify services or teams in their respective monitor configurations, the downtime on the composite `C` does not mute any notifications caused by `A` or `B`.
+To mute notifications from `A` or `B`, set downtime on those monitors.

 **Downtime on an individual monitor used in a composite monitor**